Dr Laura LaBarge (she/her)

 Ecology and Conservation

-Before my PhD (2016-21, The State University of New York), I held a range of roles in research and wildlife management.
+Before my PhD (2016-21, The State University of New York, which I spent mostly in Limpopo, ZA), I held a range of roles in research and wildlife management.

 Pumas maintain relationships with nearly 500 living species